DasWolke/SnowTransfer/README.md

 - No requirement for other components
 - Full coverage of the discord rest api
 - Well documented
+- Supports both Bot and Bearer tokens (Bearer tokens will have much more limited access than Bot tokens)

 ### General Usecase:
 SnowTransfer is not your everyday library,